Brun0oO/django-airtagmap/README.md

 # django-airtagmap
-a web app to share airtag locations with friends
+a web app to share Airtag locations with friends